Deesus/Conference-Central/README.md

 You can test the endpoints (of this deployed app) from Google's endpoints explorer: [https://scalable-apps-990.appspot.com/_ah/api/explorer](https://scalable-apps-990.appspot.com/_ah/api/explorer).

-Addendum: You can likewise the test endpoints of your own app by replacing `scalable-apps-990` with your app's registered ID or with the localhost.
+Addendum: You can likewise test the endpoints of your own app by replacing `scalable-apps-990` from the above url with your app's registered ID or localhost.
 E.g. to use Google's api endpoints explorer on a local version of your app, you can visit [http://localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer) on your browser.

 ## Task 1: Add Sessions to a Conference
-For this task, we define the following endpoints regarding Conference sessions:
+For this task, we define the following endpoints regarding conference sessions:

 ```
 getConferenceSessions(websafeConferenceKey)